 3.4 Allegheny's Operations Obligations.
-Allegheny's obligations as a member of the Lincoln Center Control Area are to comply with the NERC Operating Manual.
+Allegheny's obligations as a member of the Lincoln Center Control Area include compliance with the NERC Operating Manual.
 If the NERC Operating Manual changes, obligations of the Parties will change accordingly.
 Allegheny shall comply with the regional requirements of MAIN.
 The compliance with NERC and MAIN requirements shall be consistent with standard industry practices.
 Allegheny's obligations as a member of the Lincoln Center Control Area are as follows:

-a) Allegheny shall reimburse EnronSE in a timely manner for all reasonable costs and expenses, supported by appropriate documentation, incurred in providing (i) the data requirements associated with Allegheny's facilities that are necessary for the RTU to incorporated into the energy management system to be dispatched by ESOC and Com Ed, (ii) and any required systems that are required by Allegheny to receive operating information from the ESOC.
+a) Allegheny shall reimburse EnronSE in a timely manner for all reasonable costs and expenses, supported by appropriate documentation, incurred in providing (i) the data requirements associated with Allegheny's facilities that are necessary for the RTU to incorporate into the energy management system to be dispatched by ESOC and Com Ed, (ii) and any required systems that are required by Allegheny to receive operating information from the ESOC.
 (See Attachment B)

 b) Allegheny shall reimburse EnronSE for any additional purchase or lease of communication equipment required to transmit data from the Facility to ESOC, and for any provision of telecommunications between ESOC and Allegheny.

 c) Allegheny shall provide Operating Reserves at Allegheny’s expense to meet MAIN’s Guide 5a operating reserves requirements.
+Allegheny shall pay all of EnronSE’s expenses in maintaining in effect from the Effective Date of Service through May 25, 2001 those Operating Reserve arrangements procured by EnronSE from Wisconsin Public Service Corporation under that certain letter agreement dated May 22, 2000.

+d) Allegheny will maintain the necessary contracts to use the metered connections with other control areas.

-d) Allegheny shall comply with Inadvertent payback schedules as communicated by ESOC.e) Allegheny shall comply with the NERC guides and policies, the NERC Operating Manual, and all other applicable laws, rules, regulations and policies (togther, the “NERC Policies”), and shall bear any and all costs associated with failure of the Facility to comply with such NERC Policies, unless ESOC fails to operate the Facility as explicitly directed by Allegheny consistent with NERC Policies.
+e) Allegheny shall comply with Inadvertent payback schedules as communicated by ESOC with energy supplied by Allegheny.

+f) Allegheny shall comply with the NERC guides and policies, the NERC Operating Manual, and all other applicable Laws, rules, regulations and policies (togther, the “NERC Policies”), and shall bear any and all costs associated with failure of the Facility to comply with such NERC Policies, unless ESOC fails to operate the Facility as explicitly directed by Allegheny consistent with NERC Policies.
 Allegheny shall bear the cost of all NERC and regional reliability council fees.
 Allegheny shall bear any and all costs associated with any imbalance penalties assessed as a result of a future change in NERC or regional reliability council policy or interpretation of existing policy.

-f) Allegheny shall ensure that all schedules and tags sent to the ESOC shall comply with the scheduling requirements for interchange as deemed by NERC.
+g) Allegheny shall ensure that all schedules and tags sent to the ESOC shall comply with the scheduling requirements for interchange as deemed required by NERC.

-g) Allegheny shall act in good faith to assist ESOC and to avoid any non-compliance with the NERC guides, the NERC Operating Manual, or any other laws, rules or regulations.
+h) Allegheny shall act in good faith to assist ESOC and to avoid any non-compliance with the NERC Policies, or any other Laws, rules or regulations.
 Allegheny shall bear the sole financial responsibility for any such non-compliance by Allegheny or ESOC.

-h) Allegheny shall be solely responsible for arranging any transmission service required to and from the Facility, and for scheduling of any and all ancillary services required in relation to the operation of the Lincoln Facility.
+i) Allegheny shall be solely responsible for arranging any transmission service required to and from the Facility, and for scheduling of any and all ancillary services required in relation to the operation of the Facility.

-i) Allegheny will pay to EnronSE any and all taxes and levies, however designated (other than EnronSE income and franchise taxes), which are attributable to the services provided by EnronSE pursuant to this Agreement.
+j) Allegheny will pay to EnronSE any and all taxes and levies, however designated (other than EnronSE income and franchise taxes), which are attributable to the services provided by EnronSE pursuant to this Agreement.
 Allegheny also agrees to indemnify and hold EnronSE harmless from any claim or liability for any taxes and any interest or penalties with respect thereto, which may be assessed, levied or collected by any jurisdiction in connection with the revenues from this Agreement other than EnronSE income and franchise taxes.